Bicycle and Pedestrian Planning

 90% Conceptual Graphics

-Grants and Awards The county is continually seeking opportunities to apply for grants.
+The county is continually seeking opportunities to apply for grants.
 These grants enable us to increase our trails network throughout the county, and particularly in Fernandina Beach and Amelia Island.
 The grants also are used to increase safety for pedestrians.
 These grants include:

 Amelia Island Trail Phase II (Amelia Island Parkway Multi-use Trail)